-Entries in “The way things work” category are usually about the mechanics of some element in the Agincourt story.
+Entries in “The way things work” category are usually about the mechanics behind or within some element in the Agincourt story.
 Often it concerns the role played by an object in developing a character or event, in this case the painting by Gabriel Spat titled “Portrait une famille”.

 Yesterday’s entry outlined the process of identifying the artist Gabriel Spat, whose on-line bio was sketchy at best.
 But today I’ll turn to the characters actually in this family portrait and how the painting came to be in Agincourt.